Gasconadian Stage: Strata

 The Gasconadian (Tremadocian) is represented in southern New Mexico and west Texas by the upper part of the Bliss Formation and the Sierrite Limestone which is the lowermost formation of the Lower Ordovician (Canadian) El Paso Group.
 The Bliss is a near shore, deltaic, and beach sandstone deposit; the lower part spans the Upper Cambrian.
 The Sierrite Limestone is a shallow water, carbonate shelf deposit.
 The contact between the two is gradational.

 Generalized stratigraphic sections from the region indicate Gasconadian age strata take between 20 and 40 percent the Lower Ordovician section; 20 percent in Franklin Mtns outside of El Paso, Texas; 40 percent in the Caballo Mtns further north in southern New Mexico.
 This suggests the Gasconadian may actually take up well less than half the Early Ordovician rather than the principal amount.

 Cephalopods

 Cephalopods from the Gasconadian belong exclusively to the nautiloid order Ellesmerocerida, and predominantly to the Ellesmeroceratidae.

-Among these were Clarkoceras and Ectenolites which continued from the Late Cambrian, along with the exclusively Ordovician Ellesmeroceras the similar Eremoceras, both cylindrically orthoconic, and the compressed endogastirc Dakeoceras.
+Among these were Clarkoceras and Ectenolites which continued from the Late Cambrian, along with the exclusively Ordovician Ellesmeroceras the similar Eremoceras, both cylindrically orthoconic, and the compressed endogastric Dakeoceras.
 All have essentially straight, short septal necks and thick concave connecting rings in the siphuncle.

 The latter Canadian, following the Gasconadian saw the onset and early diversification of two new orders, the Endocerida and Tarphycerida, evolution of new families within the Ellerocerida (e.g. Baltoceratidae and Bathmoceratidae), and near the end the first of the Orthocerida, Actinocerida, and Discosorida.

 The limited suprageneric cephalopod diversity of the Gasconadian compared to the ordinal diversity that followed also suggests a relatively short duration for the stage.